 Berlin in summer

-As the winter chill begins to thaw, Berliners emerge in droves from hibernation to soak up every glorious ray of sunshine, from sunrise at 5am to sunset at 9.30pm.
+As the winter chill begins to thaw, Berliners emerge in droves from hibernation.
+As the weather warms theysoak up every glorious ray of sunshine, from sunrise at 5am to sunset at 9.30pm.

 The parks are crowded with picnickers and “beach bars” line the Spree River.
 Patrons relaxing in deck chairs on the sand, sipping beverages under beach umbrellas.